 If you use email, then you are probably familiar with what phishing is.
 And while phishing is commonly executed through email and malicious links, there is a form of phishing that specifically targets mobile devices called SMSishing.
 This growing threat allows cybercriminals to utilize messaging apps to send unsuspecting users a SMSishing message.
 These messages serve one purpose – to obtain personal information, such as logins and financial information.
 With that information, cybercriminals could impersonate the user to access banking records or steal their identity.

-While this threat was once a rarity, it’s rise in popularity is two-fold.
-The first aspect being that users have been educated to distrust email messages and the second being the rise in mobile phone usage throughout the world.
+While this threat was once a rarity, its the rise in popularity is two-fold.
+The first aspect is that users have been educated to distrust email messages and the second is the rise in mobile phone usage throughout the world.
 Although this threat shows no sign of slowing down, there are ways to avoid a cybercriminal’s SMSishing hooks.
 Get started with these tips: